Panphico/myzettldarticles/_posts/2021-11-28-About Reading 100 Books.md

 categories: personal_development
 ---

+After reading 100 books the author discovered that :
 1. Best-Selling Books are Usually Crap
 1. Read Foundational Books – Often Mentioned in The Bibliography Section
 1. Good Books are Usually Hard to Get